MinhPhan23/MinhPhan23.github.io/README.md

 # Resume

 This is a personal resume project hosted on GitHub Pages using the al-folio Jekyll theme.
-This document will provide instruction on how to host a resume with the exact same format.
+This document will provide instructions on how to host a resume with the same format.

 ## Getting Started

 These instructions will give you a copy of the project up and running on GitHub Pages, user site.
-To learn how to set up the project locally for setting purpose, please see [More Resources](#resources).
+To learn how to set up the project locally for setting purposes, please see [More Resources](#resources).

-As mentioned Etter's book on modern technical writing, this is a way to host a document on a static page.
+As mentioned in Etter's book on modern technical writing, this is a way to host a document on a static page.
 Which is your resume in this case.
-By hosting it online, you do not have to worry about having to resend it to potential reader whenever you update.
+By hosting it online, you do not have to worry about having to resend it to potential readers whenever you update.

 ## Prerequisites

 To get started, the following are required:

-- A working computer with Internet connection
+- A working computer with an Internet connection
-- A pupolar browser, Chrome is recommended
+- A popular browser, Chrome is recommended
 - A GitHub account
-- A bit of technical vocabulary about Git
+- A bit of technical vocabulary about GitHub [More Resources](#resources)
+   - Repository: a page for your project
+   - Branch: a copy, or version of your project
 - A Markdown resume

 ## Instruction